Failed Back Surgery Syndrome

 • Anxiety

-The following are not causes of failed back surgery or post-laminectomy syndrome but can contribute to poor recovery.
+The following are not causes of failed back surgery syndrome but can contribute to poor recovery.

 • Diabetes